The ‘Shell Infrastructure Host’, also known as sihost.exe, is a system process that handles various visual aspects of the operating system.

 It’s pretty easy to find all installed software in Windows; you can access the Control Panel and remove all suspicious programs.
 Alternatively, you can look closely at the Task Manager to find programs running in the background without your consent.

-If you find any apps that shouldn’t be on your computer, it’s recommended to uninstall them.
+If you find any apps that shouldn’t be on your computer, it’s recommended that you uninstall them.

 4. Repair or Reset the Photos App